-- Children Act 1989 (amended 2004) - "Working Together to Safeguard Children 2018" July 2018 Working Together To Safeguard Children July 2018 - "Keeping Children Safe in Education"- statutory guidance for schools and further education colleges - Keeping children safe in education (publishing.service.gov.uk) - Information Sharing Guidance for Safeguarding Practitioners Information Sharing Guidance - DfE July 2018 - Children Missing Education; Statutory Guidance for Local Authorities -Sept 2016 Children missing education - GOV.UK - Statutory Guidance issued under section 29 of the Counter-Terrorism and Security Act - 2015 Prevent Duty Guidance - The Equality Act 2010 Equality Act 2010: guidance GOV.UK - What to do if you're worried a child is being abused March 2015 What to do if you are worried a child is being abused - Statutory guidance on FGM Multi-agency Statutory Guidance on Female Genital Mutilation
+- Children Act 1989 (amended 2004) - "Working Together to Safeguard Children" Working Together To Safeguard Children - "Keeping Children Safe in Education"- statutory guidance for schools and further education colleges Keeping Children Safe in Education

+- Information Sharing Guidance for Safeguarding Practitioners Information Sharing Guidance - Children Missing Education; Statutory Guidance for Local Authorities -Children missing education - Statutory Guidance issued under section 29 of the Counter-Terrorism and Security Act - Prevent Duty Guidance - The Equality Act 2010 Equality Act 2010: guidance - What to do if you're worried a child is being abused What to do if you are worried a child is being abused - Statutory guidance on FGM Multi-agency Statutory Guidance on Female Genital Mutilation

 Clear governance and leadership is central to embedding a safeguarding culture.
 The Governing Body takes its responsibility seriously under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; working together with other agencies to ensure effective and robust arrangements are in place within our school to identify and support those children who are suffering harm or whom may be at risk of harm.
-Governors will ensure all staff at the school have read and understood their responsibilities pertaining to Part 1, Part 5 and Annexe B of Keeping Children Safe in Education 2022.